rahulraina711/Nginx-express/README.md

 sudo service nginx restart
 ```

 ### You should now be able to visit your IP with no port (port 80) and see your app.
-Now let's add a domain
 In your browser type "localhost" and your express app should be visible.